wootencl/apidocs-v4/documentation/_eligibility.md

-provider.last_name | The provider’s last name when the provider is an individual provider.npi | The NPI for the provider. provider.organization_name | The provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name service_types | The line(s) of coverage in the insurance policy the eligibility request is being made against.
-For example, health_benefit_plan_coverage may be used to perform a general benefits inquiry to learn about the service types that are supported by the member's plan.
-If you're only interested in a particular service type or types, you may specify those type constants in the request.
-If you only wish to obtain eligibility information about chiropractic care, you can specify the chiropractic service type in the request.
-Note that some trading partners may not support specific service type inquiries.
-If no service_types are specified in the eligibility request, health_benefit_plan_coverage will be used as the default.
+provider.last_name | The provider’s last name when the provider is an individual provider.npi | The NPI for the provider. provider.organization_name | The provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name service_types | The service type(s) the eligibility request is being made against.
 A full listing of possible service_types values is included below. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners resource

 > Example eligibility request to determine general health benefit coverage